Video Overview of Established Biological Controls in Colorado; Identification, Collection, Release and Monitoring Methods

 Objectives of this project are to increase outreach, provide education and improve implementation of biological controls.
 Specifically, the Palisade Insectary would like to produce videos of 10-15 minutes for each of the following topics:

-Videos 3-13 would cover the history, lifecycle, field identification, collection, release, and implementation of each biological control into an integrated pest management program.
-We would like to have a minimum of one agriculture producer in each video who can provide on the farm feedback for biological control species, promote working with the Palisade Insectary and describe their unique Integrated Pest Management approaches.
+Videos 2-10 cover the history, lifecycle, field identification, collection, release, and implementation of each biological control into an integrated pest management program.
+These videos are meant to give agency to agricultural producers and land managers who would like to implement biological controls on their land by collecting, sorting, releasing and monitoring independently.
 These videos will be publicly available and promoted by the Colorado Dept. of Agriculture through our website, website links included in brochures and social media promotion.